15 Top-Rated Day Trips from Toronto

 Address: 1386 Cooper Road, Hamilton, Ontario

 One of the most popular summer beach destinations, Wasaga Beach is less than two hours from Toronto and makes a great day trip in summer.
-The beach and shallow waters are often packed in July and August.
+The beach, one of the best in Ontario, has shallow waters that are often packed in July and August.

 The white-sand beach here runs for 14 kilometers along Nottawasaga Bay, on Georgian Bay.
 The busiest area is around the town of Wasaga Beach, which is part of the attraction.
 The town has a good selection of hotels and restaurants, and events are held here most weekends in summer.